-Resources to complete task: Fire Behavior Field Reference Guide, PMS 437.
+Resources to complete task: NWCG Guide to Fire Behavior Assessment, PMS 437-1.

-- Collect data from field personnel and/or collect your own weather observations. - Identify weather stations for surface fire weather information that is representative of the fire location, and verify these data as needed. - Notify Operations of significant weather changes if no IMET is present. - Collaborate with IMET personnel about the effects of the weather on fire behavior. - Contact the local NWS if no IMET personnel are assigned for weather updates and Spot Weather Forecasts. - Validate current weather forecasts with conditions observed in the field.
+- Collect data from field personnel and/or collect your own weather observations. - Identify weather stations for surface fire weather information that is representative of the fire location, and verify these data as needed. - Collaborate with IMET personnel or the National Weather Service (NWS) to obtain necessary inputs and ensure accurate interpretation of weather. - Contact the local NWS if no IMET personnel are assigned for weather updates and Spot Weather Forecasts. - Validate current weather forecasts with conditions observed in the field.

-\Evaluate fuel conditions and topography for potential influences on fire behavior.
+Evaluate fuel conditions and topography for potential influences on fire behavior.